 How to Measure Your Bra Size, Plus a Chart & Calculator

-If you’re reading this, you probably know as well as any other woman that finding your bra size (and we mean real bra size) isn’t as clear-cut as you once thought.
-Your bra size has likely changed throughout your life which can happen for a number of reasons including fluctuating weight and having children.
+If you’re reading this, you probably know as well as any other woman that finding your bra size isn’t as clear-cut as you once thought.
+Your bra size has likely changed throughout your life, which can happen for a number of reasons including fluctuating weight and having children.

 Helping other women learn how to measure bra size is part of what got us here.
-By learning the different shapes, sizes, and measurements of millions women, we created bras with unmatched comfort and support, and put that community data to use in The Original Fit Quiz for women everywhere to find bras in their right size — no fitting rooms, no measuring tape, no sifting through store racks for a bra you might fit into.
+By learning the different shapes, sizes, and measurements of millions of women, we created bras with unmatched comfort and support.

-In this article, we’re going to break down how to measure your bra size in three, easy-peasy steps so that the next time you go bra shopping, you’ll have a better idea of what to look for when trying to find your best-fitting bra.
+In this article, we’re going to break down how to measure your bra size in three easy steps so that the next time you go bra shopping, you’ll have a better idea of what to look for when trying to find your best-fitting bra.

 How to Measure Bra Size in 3 Steps